yondonfu/comfystream/README.md

 ### Custom Nodes

-comfystream uses a few custom nodes to support running workflows.
+comfystream uses a few auxiliary custom nodes to support running workflows.

+**Note:** If you are using comfystream as a custom node in ComfyUI, you can skip the following steps.

-Copy the custom nodes into the `custom_nodes` folder of your ComfyUI workspace:
+If you are using comfystream as a standalone application, copy the auxiliary custom nodes into the `custom_nodes` folder of your ComfyUI workspace:

 ```bash
 cp -r nodes/* custom_nodes/